Skepton/bokeh-this.js/README.md

 height - height of canvas.
 radius - blur radius.

-When calculation is done, use toDataURL('toDataURL') on canvas to get src of calculated image.
+When calculation is done, use toDataURL('image/png') on canvas to get src of calculated image.